What is Range?

-In finance, range is defined as a difference between the low and high prices of a security over a certain period of time.
-The statistical measure is primarily used by traders in their technical analysis (also known as trading range).
-The well-established high and low prices in the trading range are called resistance (high price) and support (low price) levels.
+In finance, the range is defined as a difference between the low and high prices of a security over a certain period of time.
+This statistical measure is primarily used by traders in their technical analysis (also known as a trading range).
+The well-established high and low prices in the trading range are considered resistance (high price) and support (low price) levels.
 In addition, the range is almost always specified in equity reports.

 The range of a security’s prices may be affected by several factors, including fundamental variables, as well as macroeconomic factors.

 Although range may provide a simple and insightful opportunity to assess the risk associated with a particular security, you should not rely on it solely.
 The statistical measure may be misleading if your dataset (e.g., the security’s prices for a specific period) contains outliers.
 The large outliers may increase the range without reflecting the true dispersion of the dataset.